 - 25th February

-If you think you may have a problem paying your tuition fees it is really important that you speak to someone as early as possible.
-The sooner the University knows there is a problem the sooner the staff who are trained to help and advise you can do this.
+If you think you may have a problem paying your tuition fees it is really important that you speak to somebody as early as possible.
+The sooner the University knows there is a problem then the sooner the staff who are trained to help and advise you can do this.

 The Income & Treasury Management Team should be your first point of call if you have a problem.
-They can be contacted on 0161 295 0023 (option 2 then option 1), email@example.com or by going to the payment counter in University house.
+They can be contacted on 0161 295 0023 (option 2 then option 1) by e-mailing email@example.com or by going to the payment counter in University House.

 Please note that all students can only be reinstated once the remaining fees owed have been paid in full.